-Per Figure OS-2 of the Fresno County General Plan, E. Central Ave. and S. Peach Ave. are not designated as a scenic roads.
-The project site is not located in any points of interest.
+Per Figure OS-2 of the Fresno County General Plan, E. Herndon Ave. is not designated as a scenic road.
+Although the project site is located of the points of interest, these areas are not observed from the project site where an impact to a scenic vista could potentially occur.
 As there were no scenic resources identified on the project site, the project is not expected to have a significant impact on a scenic vista or scenic resource.